linebender/vello/vello_gpu_shaders/README.md

 - Optional generation of minified GLSL and reflection metadata for WebGL.

 ## Usage
-This crate provides linked WGSL programs and the build step for GLSL programs used by the optimized hybrid rendering engine.
+This crate provides linked WGSL programs and the build step for GLSL programs used by Vello GPU.

 Whenever the WESL shaders are updated, the build script automatically relinks and minifies the WGSL.
 When the `glsl` feature is enabled, it also regenerates the minified GLSL programs and